GUIDE 2026

 If the results of task-based testing show you that users take a long time to find information, then you need to work on improving navigation and search.

-If users are able to find information but are not able to understand it, then your documentation team needs to work on improving content structure, readability, and content quality.
+If users can find information but don’t understand it, your documentation team needs to improve content structure, readability, and quality.

-Usability tests are also crucial in this context as they allow for adjustments to be made to product documentation, ensuring it effectively meets the needs of its intended audience before a product launch.
+Usability tests are also crucial in this context, as they allow adjustments to product documentation, ensuring it effectively meets the needs of its intended audience before a product launch.

 Plus-Minus Testing

 Dutch researchers Menno de Jong and Peter Jan Schellens devised the plus–minus testing technique.
-This technique focuses on the documentation as a whole: users are asked to go over the whole documentation and make recommendations regarding content that you need to add and content that you need to remove.
+This technique focuses on the documentation as a whole: users are asked to review the entire documentation and make recommendations on content to add and remove.

-You can consider the results of the plus-minus testing as valuable feedback that you can use to review and improve your complete documentation.
+You can consider the results of the plus-minus testing valuable feedback to review and improve your complete documentation.
 Additionally, analyzing usability testing results can further guide improvements by providing a methodical approach to understanding user needs and ensuring clarity and usability for end-users.

 Creating a Usability Testing Report

-A usability testing report serves as a comprehensive summary of the findings from the usability test, highlighting both the strengths and weaknesses of the product or documentation.
+A usability testing report serves as a comprehensive summary of the test’s findings, highlighting the product’s or documentation’s strengths and weaknesses.
 A well-crafted usability testing report not only identifies areas for improvement but also provides actionable recommendations to enhance the user experience.

 When writing a usability testing report, it’s essential to keep the following tips in mind to ensure the report is effective and informative:

-• The report should be straightforward and easy to understand, even for those who are not familiar with the product or documentation.
+• The report should be easy to understand, even for those unfamiliar with the product or its documentation.
 Avoid jargon and overly technical language to ensure the report is accessible to all stakeholders.

 • Incorporate screenshots, videos, or diagrams to illustrate the findings.
 Visual aids can make the report more engaging and help convey complex information more effectively.